Equity Accounting Definition

 Examples of Equity Accounting

 Pacman would only account for a dividend of $625 owing to its 25% stake.
 (25% of $65000).
-This would then be recorded as a reduction in an investment account, which is that they would have received some money from the investee and hence cash would be debited by $625, recording a credit in investment in associates.
+It would then be recorded as a reduction in an investment account, which is that they would have received some money from the investee.
+Hence, cash would be debited by $625, recording a credit in investment in associates.

 Major co acquired Minor co for a 40% stake.
 Minor co declared a net income of $200000 for the year.
 Hence the net income can be displayed as a certain amount of increase in the investment account in books of Major Co for an amount of $8000 ($20000*40%) by crediting the investment revenue account and debiting the investment in affiliates.
 The new balance in ‘Investment in minor Co’ will be $208000 ($200000+$8000).